Testosterone and Mood

 Sex hormone levels tend to decrease with age, in both males and females.
 Males in their mid-30s will likely begin to see a natural decline in testosterone that continues at a rate of 1.6% per year [4].
 The incidence of low testosterone in the United States is approximately 20% in men older than 60, 30% in those older than 70, and 50% in those older than 80 years [4].

 Age-related low T is quite common and natural.
-However, testosterone production may be abnormally low if you are chronically ill, have a dysfunctional pituitary gland or hypothalamus, have low thyroid function, delayed puberty, have a disease of the testicles (trauma, cancer, infection, immune, iron overload), a benign tumor of the pituitary cells that produce too much of the hormone prolactin, too much body fat (obesity), sleep problems (obstructive sleep apnea), or chronic stress from too much exercise (overtraining syndrome) [3].
+However, testosterone production may be abnormally low if you are chronically ill, have a dysfunctional pituitary gland or hypothalamus, have low thyroid function, delayed puberty, have a specific health issue in the testicles (trauma, immune issues, iron overload), a benign tumor of the pituitary cells that produce too much of the hormone prolactin, too much body fat , sleep problems, or chronic stress from too much exercise (overtraining) [3].

 Due to the multitude of possible causes, it is important to consult your physician if you have, or suspect you have, low circulating testosterone levels.